mitmadness/chuck/README.md

 Chuck notably features REST & Server-Sent APIs, a command-line interface, an admin page for managing API keys, and integrates [Toureiro](https://github.com/Epharmix/Toureiro) for viewing queued jobs.

+*:point_right: See also: [@mitm/assetbundlecompiler](https://github.com/mitmadness/AssetBundleCompiler), fluent JavaScript API to create AssetBundles from any files.*

+*:point_right: See also: [@mitm/unityinvoker](https://github.com/mitmadness/UnityInvoker), invoke Unity3D CLI with a fluent JavaScript API.*

 ----------------

  - [Requirements](#requirements)